-On average, listings lease in the $110's per square foot per year.
-The Upper Manhattan submarket is experiencing a a boost in rates.
-In the last 3 months, the median rate increased $4 per sqft per year.
-That's a 4% rise in rent.
+The typical asking rate per listing is in the $0's per square foot per year.
+The Upper Manhattan submarket is experiencing a decline in rates.
+In the last 3 months, the median rate decreased $109 per sqft per year.
+That's a 100% decrease in rent.

-In the last 90 days, 140 listings have been made available, so you'll want to check back regularly for new listings.
-About 6% of the office spaces in the Upper Manhattan are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 140 listings have been posted online, so you'll want to check back regularly for new listings.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,590 sqft.
-Most buildings in this region are approximately 5 stories.
-Most buildings in this region were built in 1920 and are Class A.
+The standard measurement for office space in this area is around sqft.
+Most buildings in this area are approximately 5 stories.
+Most buildings in this market were built in 1920 and are Class A.